CASHamilton/Arduino-Social-Distancing-Robot/README.md

 If you have hooked everything up correctly you should have a fully functioning Social Distancing Robot.

 #### Stay safe out there!

+#### If you find any bugs please let me know through the Issues tab.